9 July 2019

 - Maintain good indoor ventilation.
 Avoid going to crowded or poorly ventilated public places; high-risk individuals may consider putting on surgical masks while in such places.

 - Women of childbearing age who are not immunised should check their immune status before planning for pregnancy and receive rubella-containing vaccine if necessary.

 - Different places will develop different immunisation programmes in light of their epidemiological profiles.
 Parents should arrange their children to receive vaccines according to the local immunisation programme of their place of residence.
 For instance, children aged under one who frequently travel to or stay in the Mainland should follow the Mainland's schedule of rubella immunisation with the first dose of rubella-containing vaccine at 8 months old, followed by another dose at 18 months.

-- All foreign domestic helpers (FDH) who are non-immune* to rubella should receive MMR vaccine, preferably before they arrive in Hong Kong.
+- All foreign domestic helpers (FDH) who are non-immune@ to rubella should receive Measles, Mumps and Rubella (MMR) vaccine, preferably before they arrive in Hong Kong.
 If this is not possible, they can consult a doctor after they have arrived in Hong Kong.
 Employment agencies can consider adding the assessment of immune status against rubella or MMR vaccination for FDH as additional items in the pre-employment medical check-up package.

 @In general, people can be considered as non-immune to rubella if (i) they did not have rubella infection confirmed by laboratory test before, and (ii) they had not been vaccinated against rubella or have unknown vaccination status.